 Number of services used in the POC year; and

-Most recent six (6) months of progress notes.
+Most recent six (6) months of Support Coordination Contact Documentation (SCD).

 NOTE: The new support coordination agency must bear the cost of copying which cannot exceed the community’s competitive copying rate.
 If the new agency does not receive the information in a timely fashion, the appropriate OAAS regional office should be contacted for assistance.